rfp2207-SDC-Gimli/Reviews/README.md

 | 1,000 rps |  83ms     |    0%     |

 ### Load Balancer
 I scaled horizontally and deployed another server.
 Then, I used Nginx as my load balancer.
-Interestingly this increased mt error rate, so I needed to do further research and optimization.
+Interestingly this increased my error rate, so I needed to do further research and optimization.
 | Throughput|  Latency  | Error rate|
 |-----------|-----------|-----------|
 | 1,000 rps |   243ms   |     51%   |